TMorville/tmorville.github.io/_projects/free-energy.md

 layout: single
 ---

-(Work in progress)

-Based on R. Bogacz and  K. Friston, S. Samothrakis, and R. Montague a simple learning scheme is implemented in python using (error based) gradient descent on a free-energy potential.
-This is analog to minimising the KL-divergence.
-It is shown that 1) This simplifies the calculations 2) Learns the parameters of a few simple distributions (dirac and gaussian).
+### Based on [K. Friston](http://www.fil.ion.ucl.ac.uk/~karl/A%20free%20energy%20principle%20for%20the%20brain.pdf) and [R. Bogacz](http://www.sciencedirect.com/science/article/pii/S0022249615000759) a learning scheme is implemented using gradient descent on a free-energy potential (work in progress).